tryolabs/norfair/README.md

 Norfair is a customizable lightweight Python library for real-time 2D object tracking.

-Using Norfair, you can add tracking capabilities to the output of any detector with just a few lines of code.
+Using Norfair, you can add tracking capabilities to any detector with just a few lines of code.

 ## Features

 - Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
 This includes detectors performing object detection, pose estimation, and instance segmentation.

-- Customizable distance function used to match tracked objects with new detections.
-This function can potentially make use of extra information, such as appearance embeddings.
+- The function used to calculate the distance between tracked objects and detections is defined by the user, making the tracker extremely customizable.
+This function can make use of any extra information, such as appearance embeddings, which can heavily improve tracking performance.

-- Modular in nature, so it can easily be inserted into the video inference loop of an already existing detection project, but it can also be used to build a new project from scratch using just Norfair and a detection model.
+- Modular.
+It can easily be inserted into complex video processing pipelines to add tracking to existing projects.
+At the same time it is possible to build a video inference loop from scratch using just Norfair and a detector.

 - Fast.
 The only thing bounding inference speed will be the detection network feeding detections to Norfair.